iem-devs/awesome-mission/README.md

 * Interaction channel with the Alumni Network.
 We will try to onboard as much as Alumnis possible, both in Industry and Academia
 * AMA - Ask Me Anything with Alumni's, Developers and Researchers!
 Check this space for more info.

+## Meetups

+* Weekly meetups of the group and discussions related to tech and stuff
+* Online Meetups started on [14th March, 2016](https://github.com/iem-devs/awesome-mission/blob/master/meetups/meetup-01.md).

 ## Questions?

 * Open an [issue](https://github.com/iem-devs/awesome-mission/issues)!